 Exceptional indeed, and I think most authors today, especially those of us working in the Grub Street 4.0 world of self-publishing, will look back in astonishment at this image of a writer who can make a highly agreeable living by writing a thousand words a day on three days a week.
-It cannot be emphasised too strongly: Bennett knew what he was talking about here.
+In any case, Bennett knew what he was talking about here.
 Let’s move on to the Sagacious Mediocrity, who may be, as they say, more relatable.
 Bennett is unsentimental but encouraging about the prospects of such a creature:

 But the average mediocre novelist, too good to excite a mob to admiration, and not good enough to be taken seriously by persons of taste, can only have a polite interest in the foregoing statistics [of the Really Successful Novelist].
 It remains for me to assure the average mediocre novelist in posse, that, if he minds his task, produces regularly, perseveres in one vein, judiciously compromises between his own ideals and the desires of the public, and conscientiously puts his best workmanship into all he does, he may safely rely on a reasonable return in coin.
 There are scores of mediocrities who make upwards of five hundred a year from fiction by labour that cannot be called fatiguing, writers who never accomplish anything worthy of the name of art, but who fulfil harmless and perhaps useful function in our effete civilisation.
 The novelist, even the mediocrity, works under felicitous conditions.
 He is tied to no place and no times.
 He probably writes for three hours a day, five days a week, nine months in the year.
 He can produce his tale beneath an Italian sky as easily as in the groves of Brixton or Hampstead.
 No man is his master, and he is dependent on nobody’s goodwill and on nobody’s whim.
 Only three things can seriously hurt him: a grave failure of health, a European war, and a prolonged strike of bookbinders.